 Writer, Performance Artist, Champion of the Underdog, I write literary fiction that focuses on creative but fallen characters and their triumphs.
 A refugee from a broken home in which nostalgia played a major role, I grew up in Baltimore, a place described by author Laura Lippman as a city where “the true local malady is nostalgia.”

 As a teenager, I found myself in a very nostalgic place when I landed on Baltimore’s “World-Famous Block.”
 To fans of burlesque, the Block is the former stomping ground of the great Blaze Starr.
 From the 1950s through 70s, she owned and performed in her famed 2 o’Clock Club.

-A native of Baltimore and long-term resident Denver, I now reside with my husband on Florida’s gulf coast.
-I’m currently working on a collection of travel-inspired personal essays and a second novel.
+A native of Baltimore and long-term resident Denver, I now reside with my husband in a Florida Gulf Coast artists’ colony.
+I make glass mosaic and pastel art while also working on a second novel.